1. Preheat oven to 375 degrees F. Line two baking sheets with silicone baking mats or parchment paper.

-In a mixing bowl, sift together the flour, baking powder, baking soda and salt.
-Set aside.
+2. In a small bowl, whisk together the flour, baking soda and salt; set aside.

 View line-by-line Nutrition Insights™: Discover which ingredients contribute the calories/sodium/etc.

 |Recipe Makes: 48 Servings|